OpenSLO/OpenSLO/README.md

 spec:
   description: string # optional up to 1050 characters
   thresholdMetric: # either thresholdMetric or ratioMetric must be provided
-    # either dataSourceRef or <<dataSourceName>> must be provided
+    metricSource:
-    dataSourceRef: string # refer to already defined DataSource object
+      metricSourceRef: string # optional, this field can be used to refer to DataSource object
-    <<dataSourceName>>: # inline whole DataSource e.g. cloudWatch, datadog, prometheus (arbitrary chosen, implementor decision)
-      # fields used for creating a connection with particular datasource e.g. AccessKeys, SecretKeys, etc.
-      # everything that is valid YAML can be put here
+      type: string # optional, this field describes predefined metric source type e.g. Prometheus, Datadog, etc.
       spec:
-     # arbitrary chosen fields for every DataSource type to make it comfortable to use
+        # arbitrary chosen fields for every data source type to make it comfortable to use
         # anything that is valid YAML can be put here.
   ratioMetric: # either thresholdMetric or ratioMetric must be provided
     counter: true | false # true if the metric is a monotonically increasing counter,
                           # or false, if it is a single number that can arbitrarily go up or down
                           # ignored when using "raw"
     good: # the numerator, either "good" or "bad" must be provided if "total" is used
-      # either dataSourceRef or <<dataSourceName>> must be provided
+      metricSource:
+        metricSourceRef: string # optional
-      dataSourceRef: string # refer to already defined DataSource object
+        type: string # optional
-      <<dataSourceName>>: # inline whole DataSource e.g. cloudWatch, datadog, prometheus (arbitrary chosen, implementor decision)
-        # fields used for creating a connection with particular datasource e.g. AccessKeys, SecretKeys, etc.
-        # everything that is valid YAML can be put here
         spec:
-        # arbitrary chosen fields for every DataSource type to make it comfortable to use
+          # arbitrary chosen fields for every data source type to make it comfortable to use.
-        # anything that is valid YAML can be put here.
     bad: # the numerator, either "good" or "bad" must be provided if "total" is used
-      # either dataSourceRef or <<dataSourceName>> must be provided
+      metricSource:
+        metricSourceRef: string # optional
-      dataSourceRef: string # refer to already defined DataSource object
+        type: string # optional
-      <<dataSourceName>>: # inline whole DataSource e.g. cloudWatch, datadog, prometheus (arbitrary chosen, implementor decision)
-        # fields used for creating a connection with particular datasource e.g. AccessKeys, SecretKeys, etc.
-        # everything that is valid YAML can be put here
         spec:
-        # arbitrary chosen fields for every DataSource type to make it comfortable to use
+          # arbitrary chosen fields for every data source type to make it comfortable to use.
-        # anything that is valid YAML can be put here
     total: # the denominator used with either "good" or "bad", either this or "raw" must be used
-      # either dataSourceRef or <<dataSourceName>> must be provided
+      metricSource:
+        metricSourceRef: string # optional
-      dataSourceRef: string # refer to already defined DataSource object
+        type: string # optional
-      <<dataSourceName>>: # inline whole DataSource e.g. cloudWatch, datadog, prometheus (arbitrary chosen, implementor decision)
-        # fields used for creating a connection with particular datasource e.g. AccessKeys, SecretKeys, etc.
-        # everything that is valid YAML can be put here
         spec:
-        # arbitrary chosen fields for every DataSource type to make it comfortable to use
+          # arbitrary chosen fields for every data source type to make it comfortable to use.
-        # anything that is valid YAML can be put here

     rawType: success | failure # required with "raw", indicates how the stored ratio was calculated:
                                #  success – good/total
                                #  failure – bad/total
     raw: # the precomputed ratio stored as a metric, can't be used together with good/bad/total
-      # either dataSourceRef or <<dataSourceName>> must be provided
+      metricSource:
+        metricSourceRef: string # optional
-      dataSourceRef: string # refer to already defined DataSource object
+        type: string # optional
-      <<dataSourceName>>: # inline whole DataSource e.g. cloudWatch, datadog, prometheus (arbitrary chosen, implementor decision)
-        # fields used for creating a connection with particular datasource e.g. AccessKeys, SecretKeys, etc.
-        # everything that is valid YAML can be put here
         spec:
-        # arbitrary chosen fields for every DataSource type to make it comfortable to use
+          # arbitrary chosen fields for every data source type to make it comfortable to use.
-        # anything that is valid YAML can be put here
 ```

 ##### Notes (SLI)